 Experience Recommended for Success in the Program

 This program is designed for midcareer professionals.
-We recommend a background in statistics, finance, and accounting.
 If you don't have recent statistics experience, we recommend you take UCSP 630.
 If you lack a background in finance or accounting, we recommend you take UCSP 620.
 We recommend UCSP 605 if you'd like to improve your graduate writing skills.

-Alumna Marianne Rowan-Braun uses the confidence she gained from her UMUC degree to serve the University of Maryland Medical Center.
+Marianne Rowan-Braun shares how she used her UMUC education to better serve patients at the University of Maryland Medical Center.

 Student Clubs and Organizations